 Yes, not even the queen herself could say no to weaves.
 Even though she has beautiful natural hair, Beyonce still needs a helping hand to make it look more luscious and voluminous.
-Her natural curls have to stand out when she’s on stage.
+Her natural curls need to stand out when she’s on stage.

 14. The Zendaya

-15. Extra Sew in Weave Hairstyles
+15. Extra Sew-in Weave Hairstyle

-16. Green Sew in Weaves
+16. Green Sew-in Weaves

 Another non-natural color which you can try is this amazing shade of green.
-It’s a perfect color for summer but it can transition into autumn as well if you adapt your clothes, makeup, and accessories.
+It’s a perfect color for summer but it can transition into autumn as well if you properly adapt your clothes, makeup, and accessories.

-17. The Long Bob with a Sew in Weave
+17. Long Bob with a Sew-in Weave

-18. Mauve Sew in Weave Hairstyles
+18. Mauve Sew-in Weave Hairstyle

-19. Orchid Sew in Weave Hairstyles
+19. Orchid Sew-in Weave Hairstyle

-20. Blue Silver Weave Hairstyles
+20. Blue Silver Weave Hairstyle

 21. Weave Space Buns

 Space buns were the rage a few seasons ago.
 They started as a festival craze at Coachella but soon developed into a full-on street style.
-Now you can try them as well with your new weave in the non-natural color of your choice.
+Now you can try them as well with a new weave in the non-natural color of your choice.

-22. Teal Sew in Weave Hairstyles
+22. Electric Teal Sew-in Weave Hairstyle

-23. Midnight Purple Weave Hairstyles
+23. Midnight Purple Weave Hairstyle

-24. Spicy Orange Sew in Weave Hairstyles
+24. Spicy Orange Sew-in Weave Hairstyle

-25. Metallic Blue Weave Hairstyles
+25. Metallic Blue Weave Hairstyle

-26. Rainbow Sew in Weave Hairstyles
+26. Rainbow Sew-in Weave Hairstyle

 27. The Ariana Grande

-28. Sew in Weave with a Braid Crown
+28. Sew-in Weave with a Braid Crown

 If you want to cover your entire head, you will most likely need two packs of hair.
 This means eight ounces.
 A partial job requires just one.
 However, don’t forget to take into account how thick you want your hair to be, not just its length.